CoffeeTechie/alpenhack/README.md

-# alpenhack
+# alpenhäck

 Custom code and board to turn a Swissmar Alpenrost into a precise tabletop roaster.

-Based off a number of other projects.
+Based off a number of other open-source projects.